 At the end of the two-hour event, while presenters and audience members connected over refreshments, the panel of judges, with representatives from the Faculties of Arts, Law, Land and Food Systems, Science and UBC Research and Innovation, deliberated on the pitches and other materials provided by the applicant teams.
 Projects were evaluated based on their contribution to addressing climate change adaptation, mitigation and/or education, the complement of disciplines included within and across each project, and the feasibility of completing the project deliverables within a short ten-month time frame.

 The judges selected four projects that cover a range of fields including agriculture, forestry, policy, atmospheric science, social science, computer and data science, business, and engineering.
-Graduate students will soon be able to apply to work on these projects as part of the 2024/25 Solutions Scholars Program (stay tuned, applications open soon!).
+Graduate students can apply to work on these projects as part of the 2024/25 Solutions Scholars Program.

 Congratulations to the following four projects for next year's cohort!